bradbell/xrst/test_rst/purpose.rst

    see :ref:`suspend_example-name` .
 #.
 The rst file name is used as an abbreviated title
    in the navigation bar.
-This makes the navigation bar more useful while also having long descriptive titles.
+This makes the navigation bar more useful while also having long descriptive titles attached to each page.
 #.
 Each page (rst file) has a contents tree for its headings
    that is separate from the contents tree for the pages.
 This makes it easier to move pages to different places in the pages contents tree.